unibe-icelab/thz-image-explorer/paper/paper.md

 the possible filters with configuration settings.
 A pixel can be (de-)selected by clicking inside the intensity plot.

+A sample scan is available in the `sample_data` directory.

 ## IO

 THz Image Explorer is able to load scans saved as `.npy` files and scans in the `.thz` (dotTHz) format,